Precipitation

 Raindrop and his Formation

 Coalescence occurs when water droplets merge to create larger droplets, or when they freeze onto ice crystals — a phenomenon known as the Bergeron process.
-Tiny droplets are too light to fall on their own, so clouds remain suspended, hovering like a delicate veil.
+In this process, ice crystals grow at the expense of surrounding water droplets because of differences in vapor pressure.
+Tiny droplets are too light to fall on their own as they are easily held aloft by weak upward air currents, so clouds remain suspended, hovering like a delicate veil.
 Precipitation only begins when droplets combine into larger drops.
 Droplets of different sizes fall at different speeds, causing collisions that produce even larger droplets, while turbulence in the atmosphere accelerates this merging dance.
-As these droplets descend, coalescence continues until they are heavy enough to overcome air resistance and rain gently or forcefully to the ground.
+As these droplets descend, coalescence continues until they are heavy enough to overcome both air resistance and updrafts, and rain gently or forcefully to the ground.

 Ice Pellets and Sleet

 Ice pellets, known as "sleet" in US terminology, are small, translucent spheres of ice.
 They are usually smaller than hailstones and often bounce upon hitting the ground.
-They rarely freeze into solid sheets unless accompanied by freezing rain.
+Unlike hail, which forms in violent thunderstorms, ice pellets are created by a "temperature sandwich" in the atmosphere: snowflakes fall from a cold upper layer into a warmer layer where they partially melt, then re-freeze as they pass through a deep layer of freezing air near the surface.
+They rarely freeze into solid sheets unless accompanied by freezing rain, which remains liquid until it strikes a sub-freezing surface.
 The METAR code for ice pellets is PL.

 Ice pellets form when a warm layer of air sits between colder layers above and below.
+This inversion often occurs because warm air, being less dense, glides over the colder, denser air retreating at the surface.
 Snowflakes passing through the warm layer partially or completely melt, only to re-freeze as they descend into the sub-freezing layer near the surface.
-If the cold layer below is too shallow, the snowflakes cannot re-freeze, resulting in freezing rain at the ground.
-Such warm-layer phenomena are typically observed ahead of warm fronts in the cold season.
+If the cold layer below is too shallow, the snowflakes cannot re-freeze in flight, resulting in freezing rain as the supercooled droplets freeze instantly upon contact with frozen objects.

 Hail: Frozen Storms